18F/data-federation-project/README.md

 # Data Federation Project

-The U.S. Data Federation is a project focused on making it easier to collect, combine, and exchange _federated data_ - data from disparate sources.
+The U.S. Data Federation project promotes government-wide capacity-building to support distributed data management challenges, data interoperability, and broader data standards activities.
 The project is an initiative of the GSA Technology Transformation Services (TTS) [10x](10x.gsa.gov) program, which funds technology-focused ideas from federal employees with an aim to improve the experience all people have with our government.

 ## Overview